My Quiet Kitchen

 Why You'll Love Them

-Surprisingly, you can’t taste the chickpeas in these cookies!
-They're a great base for the cookies and give them a soft, brownie-like texture to compliment the chocolate flavor.
+Chickpeas are a great base for the cookies and give them a soft, brownie-like texture that compliments the chocolate flavor.

 This versatile recipe even freezes well.
-They taste great cold, straight from the fridge because they firm up, adding to that fudgy consistency.
-We also love that the chocolate chips get crisp in the fridge, for texture and contrast.
+They taste great cold, straight from the fridge because they firm up, adding to the fudgy consistency.
+We also love that the chocolate chips get crisp in the fridge and add texture and contrast.

 Cookies on a silicone baking mat.